capacitor-community/sqlite/README.md

 🚨 !!!
 ONLY iOS and Android plugins have been upgraded !!! 🚨

+🚨 Since release 3.0.0-rc.2 ->> 🚨

+Thanks to Chris, a driver to TypeORM is now available

 🚨 Since release 3.0.0-beta.13 ->> 🚨

   - GlobalSQLite `secret`and `newsecret` are deprecated